 Land Use Code – Chapter 18 of the Municipal Code is the City’s Zoning Ordinance and is the primary tool for implementing the General Plan.
 The Land Use Code provides detailed standards for development or the use of land.
 These standards include what types of uses are permitted in particular zone, minimum lot size, height restrictions, building setbacks, parking requirements, wall heights, sign criteria and other standards.

-Environmental Review - In accordance with the California Environmental Quality Act, environmental review is conducted for all private and public development projects, including City CIP (Capital Improvement Projects).
+Environmental Review is conducted in accordance with the California Environmental Quality Act.
+Environmental review is required for all private and public development projects, including City Capital Improvement Projects (CIP).
 Special planning studies and technical advice on land use issues are provided to the City Council, Planning Commission, City Manager and other city departments.

 - The San Diego Association of Governments